kapv89/tabel/readme.md

 # Tabel

-## A simple orm with over [knex.js](http://knexjs.org/) which works with simple javascript objects and arrays.
-More of a table gateway that can behave like an orm if needed, and scale back down to a a table-gateway when needed
+## A simple orm built over [knex.js](http://knexjs.org/) which works with simple javascript objects and arrays.
+More of a table gateway that can behave like an orm, and scale back down to a a table-gateway when needed

 #### MIT License